Distracted Driving Accident Lawyers in Riverside CA

 Distracted Driving by the Numbers

 Distracted driving is quickly becoming one of the most common causes of motor vehicle accidents in the United States.
-According to Distraction.Gov, almost 3,200 people lost their lives and 431,000 people were injured in distracted driving accidents during 2014.
+According to resources provided by the CDC, almost 3,200 people lost their lives and 431,000 people were injured in distracted driving accidents during 2014.
 On a daily basis, 660,000 drivers are using their cell phones or other electronic devices while driving.

 According to data from the California Highway Patrol, between 2009 and 2013, the total number of drivers who were fatally injured in collision caused by inattention totaled 465 and drivers who were injured during that time totaled 53,425.
 It is clear just from these statistics that distracted driving is not decreasing at a quick enough rate even though local, state, federal, and non-profit agencies are working together to bring awareness of the dangers of distracted driving.